LBNL-ETA/SolarPlus-Optimizer/README.md

 2. ``$ python process/optimize.py`` to run the optimization script.

 ## Edits, Enhancements, and New Features
 Large edits, enhancements, new features, and bug fixes should be made on separate branches from the master, and merged to the master only after completion.
-Please label the new branch accordingly, as briefDescription.
+Do this by the following process:

+1) Create new issue.
+2) Create new branch locally with name issueNo_briefDescription.
+3) Make edits, enhancements, new features on new branch locally.
+4) Merge latest master to new branch locally and ensure proper operation.
+5) Merge branch to master through pull request.